LLNL/Silo/docs/generic.md

   `dims` | Array of `length` `ndims` which describes the dimensionality of the entire variable.
 Each value in the `dims` array indicates the number of elements contained in the entire variable along that dimension.
   `ndims` | Number of dimensions.

 * **Returned value:**

-  DBWriteSlice returns zero on success and -1 on failure.
+  zero on success and -1 on failure.

 * **Description:**